DevToolLab

 <?xml version="1.0" encoding="UTF-8" standalone="yes"?>

-This specifies the XML version, character encoding, and whether the document requires external references.
+This sets the XML version, the character encoding (always use UTF-8 unless you hate yourself), and whether the document depends on external markup declarations (standalone="yes").

 XML